dneprDroid/DeformConv2d-Metal/README.md

 ## Use in your project

-Install this pip package and import it in your convertor script:
+Install this pip package and import it in your converter script:

 ```bash